 -This last day we will rise to photograph the Mesquite Dunes at Stove Pipe Wells.
 This is a favorite place for many photographers.
 By about 10 am the workshops will conclude.

 There is a discount for previous workshops participants.
 This class in limited to 12 people.

-YOU NEED TO MAKE YOUR OWN ROOM RESERVATIONS AT STOVEPIPE WELLS for MARCH 18,19,20.
-Give yourself plenty of advance time since these rooms sell out quickly.
+YOU NEED TO MAKE YOUR OWN ROOM RESERVATIONS AT STOVEPIPE WELLS -Give yourself plenty of advance time since these rooms sell out quickly.

 Workshop reservations are on a first come, first serve basis.
 Please provide a phone number and email address.

 Important details: All permits have been secured.
 I also have training in both CPR and First Aid.
 However, you will be asked to sign a release form before attending the class.